 Considering it’s a highly invasive plant, it grows quite well under poor conditions, which is excellent for less maintenance.
 Also, it has a spectacular invigorating scent that can contribute to the beauty of your property.

-As with most plants, creeping charlie has a diverse medicinal history.
+As with most plants, it has a diverse medicinal history.
 It was once used as an anti-inflammatory agent and has helped with treating ulcers.

 A variety of cultures also use the plant to help flush the kidneys, removing trace elements of contaminants.
 When ground into a paste, some enjoy using it to treat arthritis, sores, and blisters.
 As long as it hasn’t been treated with pesticides or herbicides, it can be useful for many ailments.